Regardless of what you’ve heard…

-Your nutrition has a huge impact on your results, as well as your mood and overall health.
-(Think about how crabby your lady is when she hasn’t eaten for a couple hours).
+Your nutrition has a huge impact on your results, not to mention your mood and overall health.
+(Think about how crabby your woman is when she hasn’t eaten for a couple hours).
 Scary sight, right?
 Yeah, I know.

 You need to eat and keep your body fueled and ready to go so it can perform at a high level physically and mentally.